 which is the subspace fidelity between the effective dynamics and the post-selected vector.

-The impact of leakage will be quantified by approximating $F^\prime \approx F_m^\prime := F + L_m$ where $L_m$ is the probability of leakage evaluated for the initial state which enters the minimization determining $F$ in Eq.(\ref{eq:relevant-fidelity}).
-This approximation is justified if both the infidelity and the leakage are small, $I := 1-F \ll 1$ and $L\ll 1 $, and arguing that while $F_m^\prime$ is not a lower bound as $F^\prime$ in Eq.(\ref{eq:postselection-fidelity}) the worst-case error may be a significant overestimate for many initial states~\cite{zhao2021hamiltonian,an2021time}.
+The impact of leakage will be quantified by approximating $F^\prime \approx F_m^\prime := F + L_m$, where $L_m$ is the probability of leakage evaluated for the initial state that enters the minimization determining $F$ in Equation (\ref{eq:relevant-fidelity}).
+This approximation is justified if both the infidelity and the leakage are small, $I := 1-F \ll 1$ and $L\ll 1 $, and arguing that while $F_m^\prime$ is not a lower bound as $F^\prime$ in Equation (\ref{eq:postselection-fidelity}), the worst-case error may be a significant overestimate for many initial states~\cite{zhao2021hamiltonian,an2021time}.

-\section{Application to adiabatic elimination}
+\section{Application to Adiabatic Elimination}

 We now apply the procedure outlined to a three-level system in Lambda configuration modelled by the Hamiltonian